-Note 3 A circuit breaker with ground fault protection that is not suitable for back-feeding will have terminals clearly marked "line" and "load".
-See Bulletin 14-5- for more information. d) Disconnecting means and overcurrent protection for inverters operating in parallel Question 5 For an installation that incorporates two inverters tied to a common ac feeder, does a single disconnecting means on the ac common output satisfy Rules 64-060 and 84-020?
+For an installation that incorporates two inverters tied to a common ac feeder, does a single disconnecting means on the ac common output satisfy Rules 64-060 3)?
 (See Diagram B5)

-Junction

-box

 Diagram B5 - Single disconnecting means for multiple inverters, unacceptable design

-Answer 5

 No.

-Rationale 5 The single disconnecting means satisfies Rule 84-022 for the supply authority disconnecting means; however, Rules 84-020 and 64-060 require separate disconnecting means for each power production source (inverter).
-The separate disconnecting means are also required for compliance with Rule 14-414.
+The single disconnecting means satisfies requirements related to the system disconnecting means, however, Rule64-060 3) requires separate disconnecting means for each piece of equipment inverter.
+The separate disconnecting means are also required for compliance with Rule14-414.
 Diagram B6 shows an example of a code compliant installation.

 Diagram B6 - Separate disconnecting means for each inverter

-Meter

-60A fusible

-disconnecting means

-Question 6

 For an installation that incorporates two inverters tied to a common ac feeder, does each inverter output require a separate individual overcurrent device to be installed at the tap point, if the output conductors to each inverter are rated for the common feeder overcurrent rating (i.e. 60 A as per Diagram B5).

-Answer 6

 Yes

-Rationale 6

-Rules 64-102 b) ii) and 64-112 require individual overcurrent protection to be provided for each inverter output as per Section 14 Rules.
-In addition, Rule 84-010 requires equipment and conductors that are energized from both directions to be provided with overcurrent protection from each source of supply.
-Although the larger tap conductors do not require overcurrent protection, the connected equipment (the inverter) does, in order to comply with the rule.
+Rules 64-102 b) ii) and 64-112 require individual overcurrent protection to be provided for each inverter output as per Section 14 Rules..
+Although the larger tap conductors do not require overcurrent protection, the connected equipment (the inverter) does.

 The inverter manufacturer's installation instructions shall also be followed and overcurrent protection shall also meet their requirements (Rule 2-034).
 Diagram B6 shows an example of a code compliant installation.

 i.
 Inverters with integral overcurrent/disconnecting devices

 If the inverters have integral overcurrent protective/disconnecting devices, then external devices, referenced by questions 5 and 6 are not required to be installed; however, the length of the conductors from the inverter to the point of common connection must then comply with Rule 14-100.

 ii.
 AC modules and micro-inverters

 AC modules and micro-inverters that operate in a multiple ac module or micro-inverter system configuration are considered as one generation source.
 The requirement for a separate disconnecting means and overcurrent protection for each inverter, referenced by Questions 5 and 6, is not applicable.

 For the maximum number of ac modules or micro-inverters that are permitted to be connected to one branch circuit, manufacturer's installation instructions shall be followed.

 3) Inverter fusible disconnecting means

 Embedded energy source installations are often encountered with a fusible disconnecting means where the fuses are energized from both sides.
-Rule 64-060 8) requires disconnecting means for fuses from all sources in accordance with Rule 14-402.
+Rules 64-060 3) c) and 84-024 2) require disconnecting means for fuses from all sources in accordance with Rule 14-402.
 The language of Rule 14-402 requires the disconnecting means for fuses to be either integral or adjacent to the fuse holder.

-Question 7

 Where a utility-interactive inverter is installed, is the anti-islanding feature of the inverter permitted to act as the disconnecting means on the inverter side of the fuse?

-Answer 7

 No

-Rationale 7

-Rule 64-060 6) indicates that disconnecting means for equipment energized from more than one supply source must comply with Rule 14-700 which does not permit solid state devices to act as either an isolating or disconnecting means.
+Rule 14-700 prohibits solid state devices to act as either an isolating or disconnecting means.

-Past allowances have been based on the common practice of installing the fusible disconnecting means adjacent to the inverter which in most cases contained a DC disconnect that meets the requirements of 64-060 8).
+Past allowances have been based on the common practice of installing the fusible disconnecting means adjacent to the inverter which in most cases contained a DC disconnect that meets the requirements of 64-060 3) c).
 The evolution of design in embedded energy systems now frequently has fusible disconnecting means located remotely from any means to isolate the fuses.